jmarra13/rcsp/README.md

 ```

 Do not delete, remove or rename `./csp/CA_HLL_ROOT_2016/certs/01.pem` or
 any other file comprising the CA database.
+The serial number must be the
+name of a certificate's associated `.pem` file and this must reside in
+the `certs/` directory.
+Likewise the `index.txt` file must not be edited,
+removed or renamed.

-Manually manipulating files in
-the CA database has a very real risk of damaging the PKI to the point of
+Manually manipulating files in the CA database has a very real risk of
-uselessness.
-The exception being `extensions.conf` which often requires
+damaging the PKI to the point of uselessness.
+The exception being
-customisation for a specific signing request.
+`extensions.conf` which often requires customisation for a specific
+signing request.

 > Warning:
 > Do not even try to reuse a serial number or attempt to clean up